teamniteo/handbook/scrum.md

 ## Schedule

 Our sprints start on a Wednesday 9am UTC with the [Sprint Planning](https://en.wikipedia.org/wiki/Scrum_(software_development)#Sprint_planning) meeting.
 They end on the Tuesday two weeks later with [Sprint Review and Sprint Retrospective](https://en.wikipedia.org/wiki/Scrum_(software_development)#Sprint_review_and_retrospective) meetings held at 10am CEST.

 The last Monday morning of the Sprint everyone should open up the Kanban Board and ask themselves: "How can I help close whatever is still opened?".
 Repeat the same after lunch and on Tuesday morning.

 On the Wednesday in the middle of the sprint we hold the <a name="product_backlog_refinement_meeting"></a>[Product Backlog Refinement](https://en.wikipedia.org/wiki/Scrum_(software_development)#Backlog_refinement) meeting at 10am CEST.

 All other days we hold the [Daily Standup](https://en.wikipedia.org/wiki/Scrum_(software_development)#Daily_scrum) meeting at 10am CEST.

+For each new sprint the Scrum Master will create an operations sprint release that is used to store the User Story screencast demos.
+The template for this release is copied from [RELEASE_TEMPLATE.md](https://github.com/niteoweb/operations/raw/master/.github/RELEASE_TEMPLATE.md) in the operations repo.

 ## Scrum on GitHub